berensp/berensp.github.io/pages/cycling.md

 ---
 <img src="/assets/og/marin.ride.bw.png" width="50%" height="50%">

-Is there a better way to experience and soak in the beauty of the Bay Area?
+Is there a better way to experience and soak in the beauty of the Bay Area while spiking your serotonin and dopamine?

 ## Some favorite rides
 - [Alpine Dam](/alpine-dam/)